Minimum prerequisites for admission to Dr Vodder Ireland MLD courses

 Evidence of the qualification and/or medical registration number need to be submitted with a completed application.
 Photocopies / scans are acceptable.

-Health care professionals are also eligible to take Advanced Body and Advanced Neck and Face classes.
+Health care professionals are eligible to take Advanced Body and Advanced Neck and Face classes from Level 1.

 AESTHETITIAN COURSES